 In most cases, you will use a desktop FTP client to connect to the remote server and download or upload files.
 However, the

 ftp command is useful when you work on a server without GUI and you want to transfer files over FTP to or from a remote server.

-When transferring data with ftp both the connection is not encrypted.
-For a secure data transfer, use SCP.
+FTP traffic is not encrypted.
+For a secure data transfer, use SCP or SFTP .

 The directory from where you run the